Income Protection Insurance For Dentists

 This type of protection is typically associated with an expected reduction in outgoings, such as mortgage payments.

-A premium is a monthly payment paid throughout the fixed-term duration of the cover, and an underwriter calculates this value.
+A premium is a monthly payment made throughout the fixed-term duration of the cover, and an underwriter calculates it.

 It works to increase the monthly payment amount due as the policyholder gets older and a higher associated risk of older people going on to make an income protection request for benefit.

-Age-banded premiums are typically cheaper at the outset, increasing incrementally over time.
+Age-banded premiums are typically cheaper at the outset and increase incrementally over time.

-The underwriter cannot change the monthly payment due throughout the plan duration.
-It means it is guaranteed unless the policyholder makes changes to the policy.
+The underwriter cannot change the monthly payment due throughout the duration of the plan.
+This is guaranteed unless the policyholder makes changes to the policy.

 Guaranteed premiums can be a cost-effective option over the policy’s term, particularly if taken out when the policyholder is young with no underlying medical conditions.

 A reviewable premium means the underwriter can review the level of protection at any time.
-It might be the result of unforeseen circumstances increasing claims.
+This might be due to unforeseen circumstances that have increased claims.

 It allows the underwriter to adjust the monthly payment amount.
 Despite starting at a better value over a policy’s lifetime, a reviewable option tends to be more expensive due to periodic upward revisions.